 - Press the OK or ENTER key.

-- The cashier will enter the purchase amount which will then be displayed on the Point-of-Sale machine.
+- The cashier will enter the purchase amount, which will then be displayed on the card reader machine.

 - The cashier will hand you your receipt.
 Please make sure the information on the receipt is correct.

 - Keep this receipt so you will know your new balance the next time you shop.

 P-EBT cards can be used like debit cards at most stores that sell food.
 You can see a list of approved stores in your area by entering your zip code into the retailer locator.

 Below is a list of items you can and cannot purchase.

 - Fruits and vegetables